First-Year Students

 Munch with the Majors

-Each September, meet with faculty and staff from the majors that interest you and learn how to get the most from your field of study.
+Our Munch with the Majors program allows you to learn more about academic majors and minors and the different career paths stemming from those majors.
+Each September, come to Munch with the Majors to meet with faculty and staff from the majors that interest you and learn how to get the most from your field of study.

 Food for Finals

-We partner with Student Affairs and University Auxiliary Services to offer students a special meal served by faculty, staff and administrators before finals begin.
+We partner with Student Affairs & Enrollment and University Auxiliary Services to offer students a special meal served by faculty, staff and administrators before finals begin.
 We encourage students to take a study break and connect with the campus community to discuss helpful study tips and receive words of encouragement.

 Every year, we witness firsthand just how appreciative students are of having our campus community there for encouragement and support as they prepare for their final exams.